 SECOND. – That the purposes for which the corporation is formed are:

-1. To represent and further the professional interests of practitioners of Neurocritical Care and the allied professions, serve as an outlet for the expression of their professional options and in general, provide an organization through which members may seek mutual assistance on professional, technical and economic matters;
+1. To represent the Philippines in local and international activities involving neurocritical care and further the professional interests of practitioners of Neurocritical Care and the allied professions, serve as an outlet for the expression of their professional options and in general, provide an organization through which members may seek mutual assistance on professional, technical, and educational matters;

-2. To maintain a high standard of practice in Neurocritical Care in the Philippiness t ns;
+2. To maintain a high standard of practice in Neurocritical Care in the Philippines, focusing on effective and efficient management of acute neurological and neurosurgical patients through multidisciplinary approach, with considerations on exceptional ethical and moral values;

-3. To outline the scope of Neurocritical Care practice and to further the recognition of this specialized field in medical schools;
+3. To outline the scope of Neurocritical Care practice and to further the recognition of this specialized field;

 4. To establish a Specialty Board of Neurocritical Care for the purpose of certifying professional competence in the practice of neurocritical care;